Stan Lee sang to me: 10 crazy Comic-Con moments I'll never forget

-I've been attending San Diego Comic-Con for over 20 years -- as an author, former Lucasfilm employee and hard-core comics fan -- and every year seems crazier than the last.
-Sadly, I won't be attending this year, so I'm feeling a little nostalgic recalling some of the wackiest things that have happened to me at the convention.
+I've been attending San Diego Comic-Con for over 20 years -- as an author, Lucasfilm employee and hard-core comics and pop culture fan -- and every year seems crazier than the last.
+Sadly, I'm not attending this year's event, so I'm feeling a little nostalgic recalling some of the wackiest things that have happened to me at the convention.
 Ready?
 Here we go…

 1. Stan Lee and Mark Hamill singing me Happy Birthday

-My birthday falls in July, so I've spent many of them at SDCC.
-One time, a waiter dressed like Batman brought me a birthday cake and another time I used a lightsaber replica to hit a pinata shaped like Darth Vader on a friend's houseboat.
+My birthday falls in July, so I've often spent it at SDCC.
+One time, a waiter dressed like Batman brought me a birthday cake, and another time I used a lightsaber replica to hit a pinata shaped like Darth Vader on a friend's houseboat.
 But one of my favorite birthday memories from Comic-Con involves Star Wars actor Mark Hamill and the late, great Marvel superhero comics creator Stan Lee.

 In 2012, Lee was briefly my boss when I created and hosted a web series called Geek DIY for his YouTube network World of Heroes.